fire-at-will/willtaylor-dev-blog/src/pages/pages/about/index.md

 ## Technologies

-I've been fortunate to be able to work in all corners of the technology stack.
-Specifically, I have used the following technologies to deliver value in the past:
+I've worked in all corners of the technology stack.
+Specifically, I have used the following technologies in the past:

 | Category | | Technologies                                         |
 |----------|-|------------------------------------------------------|